 As an example – if a car crosses the centerline and strikes a motorcyclist who was driving while under the influence of alcohol, both drivers may be partially at fault.
 This means that if the motorcyclist is injured and seeks compensation from the driver of the car, the fact finder will assign a percentage of fault to both the motorcyclist and the driver.
 If, after the percentages of fault are apportioned, the driver is more than 50 percent at fault the motorcyclist will recover compensation.
 The amount of recovery, however, will be discounted by the percentage of fault that is assigned to the motorcyclist.

-If you have questions about motorcycle safety or if you have been injured in a motorcycle accident, seek the advice of an experiencedpersonal injury attorney in your area to learn more about your legal rights and options.
+If you have questions about motorcycle safety or if you have been injured in a motorcycle accident, seek the advice of an experienced Irvine motorcycle accident lawyer in your area to learn more about your legal rights and options.